Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 – Dr Eyad Tariq

-Once all the canals have been cleaned and widened, it's time to permanently fill them.
+Once all the canals have been cleaned and widened, it’s time to permanently fill them.
 This is often done with a thermoplastic material which, when heated, softens to fit the exact shape of the chamber.
-Dentists insert a number of thin cones into the canal and then compress them under heat to ensure complete filling.
+Dentists insert multiple thin cones into the canal and then compress them under heat to ensure complete filling.

-It's important that the root canal filling totally fills the space inside the tooth.
-Otherwise, the filling could fall out and it's more likely to become re-infected.
+It’s important that the root canal filling completely fills the space inside the tooth.
+Otherwise, the filling could fall out and it’s more likely to become re-infected.

 Once the roots are filled, the remaining space in the tooth is filled and restored just like a regular tooth filling.
 This provides an extra seal to protect the roots from any more bacteria.

-Because a tooth is more fragile following endodontic treatment, your dentist may recommend you have a root canal and crown.
-A crown (also called a ‘cap') is a protective covering made from porcelain or metal.
+Because your tooth is more fragile following endodontic treatment, the dentist may recommend that you have root canal treatment together with an optional dental crown.
+A crown (also called a ‘cap’) is a protective covering made from porcelain or metal.
 It covers the entire tooth and should prevent a cracked tooth after root canal work.

 To fit a crown, your dentist first has to shave some of the enamel off the outside of your tooth.
 They use strong dental glue to keep it in place.
 Once fixed in place it should feel and function just like a natural tooth.
-Of course, the cost of a root canal and crown is greater than just the root treatment, but your dentist will let you know what's best given the state of your tooth.
+The root canal and crown cost will be higher than that of just a root canal, however, your dentist will recommend what’s best for your tooth.

 Your dentist may wait a few weeks before crowning your tooth, just to be certain that the process was successful and there are no signs of infection after the root canal filling.